 For some installations, you may want to define a custom partition scheme instead of using the default.
 Typically, custom partitioning is required for:

-If you decide to use the default partitioning method, the system will create a small partition for '/boot', it will create a swap partition to match the size of RAM you have allocated to the system, and will place the remaining space for the root filesystem '/'.
+If you decide to use the default partitioning method instead of the custom partition RAID method, the system will create a small partition for '/boot', it will create a swap partition to match the size of RAM you have allocated to the system, and will place the remaining space for the root filesystem '/'.

 If you do not wish to use the default partitioning scheme on your system, then select Create Custom Layout in the installer's partitioning screen.
 The tool allows for creating software RAID, logical volumes, swap space, and regular partitions.
 The system is capable of creating ext2, ext3, ext4, swap, LVM, RAID, and vfat partition types.
 You should be familiar with disk partitioning concepts and Linux requirements when using this option|

 When you launch the partition tool, you may get a message indicating that the partition is unreadable.
 This is normal for blank disk drives or when non-standard partition tables are used with your existing disk.
 Chose to create the partition table.

 There are different RAID types to suit different deployment needs.
 The following is a brief description of RAID types used in ClearOS deployments.

 RAID 0 is typically used when speed is the only concern.
 This form or RAID is also called striping.
 All the data in this type of array is spread over all the disks and the server is able to write and read the data quickly because it can read from all disks in the array simultaneously.
 RAID 0 is often used for high performance application servers and database servers where the data does not need protection or is preserved in some other manner.

 Can make very large volumes